openreachtech/eslint-inspector/README.md

 # ESLint Inspector

 * ESLintInspector is a JavaScript module designed to validate your ESLint configurations.
-This module enables automated testing to ensure that your ESLint setup is functioning as expected, using Jest as the testing framework.
+This module enables automated testing to ensure that your ESLint setup is working as expected, using Jest as the testing framework.

 ## Installation